mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-factory.md

 ---
 title: AdgFactory class
+description: The AdgFactory class static methods construct instances of IAdgObject representing database files, libraries, and members along with IDataArea for data areas.

 ---

 The AdgFactory class static methods construct instances of IAdgObject representing database files, libraries, and members along with IDataArea for data areas.